 This specialist service is jointly run by Physiotherapy & Speech & Language Therapy with access to Plastic Surgery, Ophthalmology & Maxillofacial specialties for consultation.
 This outpatient clinic is held once a month.

 What Can the Therapists Do To Help?

 Facial Paresis is the loss of power in some or all of the muscles of the face.
 It ranges in severity; from slight to more severe.
-It mainly affects one side but sometimes can affect both sides.
+It mainly affects one side of the face but sometimes can affect both sides.

 Specialist Assessment & Therapy is essential to enable recovery of your facial muscles and also to prevent complications caused by facial paresis.

-Physiotherapists and Speech and Language Therapists can help you with the following:
+Speech and Language Therapists and Physiotherapists can help you with the following:

 How Can You Access This Clinic?

 Referral to the clinic is made via your primary consultant in CUH.